AndreaTatoy/TPL_MiniCompiler/README.md

 **Test Files**
 - TestPassAll.java - Contains code that passes all stages of the MiniCompiler
-- TestPassToSyntax.java - Contains code that passes Lexical Analysis but fails at Syntax Analysis
+- TestPassToSyntax.java - Contains code that passes Lexical Analysis and Syntax Analysis but fails at Semantis Analysis
 - TestPassLexical.java - Contains code that passes Lexical Analysis only and fails at further stages
 - TestPassNothing.java - Contains code that fails all stages of analysis